 The investigator assigned to the complaint may contact a complainant for additional information or documentation.
 Denver Labor will not ask and accept information related to a party’s citizenship or immigration status.
 The more information the complainant can provide, the greater the likelihood of a successful investigation.

 Our staff always works hard to get wages recovered for workers protected by the Prevailing Wage and Minimum Wage ordinances.
-In 2022, Denver Labor recovered more than $1 million dollars for unpaid workers, exceeding previous annual records.
+In 2022, Denver Labor recovered more than $1 million for underpaid workers, exceeding previous annual records.
+In January 2023, the team already recovered $541,220 for employees in Denver.
 You can read some of the success stories in the link below.

 Read Our Restitution Stories